pykale/mmai-tutorials/_sources/workshop/intro.md

 - Have you ever shared data or code from your own research?

-- Have you practiced reproducible research methods?
+- Have you practised reproducible research methods?

 Consider the following questions, choose those that apply to you, to reflect on your experience: